awsdocs/aws-systems-manager-user-guide/doc_source/distributor-view-packages.md

 # View packages<a name="distributor-view-packages"></a>

 To view packages that are available for installation, you can use the AWS Systems Manager console or your preferred AWS command line tool\.
+Distributor is a capability of AWS Systems Manager\.
 To access Distributor, open the AWS Systems Manager console and choose **Distributor** in the left navigation pane\.
 You'll see all of the packages available to you\.

 The following section describes how you can view Distributor packages using your preferred command line tool\.